tordans/WPFBOGP/readme.txt

 Nope.
 Facebook removed that ability a while ago - only user ID's or you need to create a Facebook App for its ID.

 = Why doesn't this plugin have a Like/Send button? = Honestly it's not hard to add one once you have the proper meta content in the header.
-Look at <a href="https://developers.facebook.com/docs/reference/plugins/like/">how to add a Like button</a> using fb:like.
+Look at <a href="https://developers.facebook.com/docs/plugins/like-button">how to add a Like button</a> using fb:like.
 There are a lot of 'like' button plugins but this one focuses on solid and accurate Open Graph meta data.

 == Screenshots ==

 1. The Open Graph admin options panel has all options laid out in one easy place.
 The rest is all behind the scenes.

 == Upgrade Notice ==
-= 2.1 =
+= 2.2 =
-This is a pretty significant update and fixes a lot of bugs and cleans up a lot too.
+This is a pretty significant update and fixes a lot of bugs, adds features and cleans up a lot too

 = 2.0.7 =
 fixes bug with certain plugins not showing description tags properly